CodyNicholson/Backend_Development_Notes/Software_Development_Process/Requirements_Engineering/identifyingPurpose.md

 -

-####Pertinence:
+#### Pertinence:

 Pertinence has to do with the relevance of the requirements

-Try not to add features that are not necessary because you will overcomplicate the software
+Try not to add features that are not necessary because you will over-complicate the software